 investors do not take the likes of Capital One Investing seriously, it has its place in the world of online investing.
 ShareBuilder made a name for itself

-with its Automatic Investing plans, which allows customers to take advantage of dollar-cost-averaging by arranging to have a set amount invested
+with its Automatic Investing plans, which allow customers to take advantage of dollar-cost-averaging by arranging to have a set amount invested

 Capital One brokerage does not have minimum balance requirements, or inactivity or maintenance fees.
 Investors can open a cash account with $0 down.